Tengku Zubaidah Tengku Norudin: Early life

 Tengku Zubaidah is the third child of Wairot Phiphitphakdi (Tengku Norudin bin Tengku Muda) and Yaowalak Phiphitphakdi (Cik Jamilah binti Cik Abdullah).
-Wairot was a former Thai politician from the Thai Rak Thai Party and a member of Parliament for Pattani for five terms.
+Her father, Wairot was a former Thai politician from the Thai Rak Thai Party and a member of Parliament for Pattani for five terms.
 She was born in 1979 at the Jering Royal Palace, Pattani, Thailand.

 Tengku Zubaidah's family is a descendant of the royal family of Pattani who once led Pattani before it was conquered by Thailand in 1902.
-Her father, Wairot was the son of Phra Phiphitphakdi (Tengku Muda Abdul Putra) and his third wife Sawas (formerly Darachat), who was a Thai citizen of Chinese descent from Bangkok.
+Her father, Wairot was the son of Phra Phiphitphakdi (Tengku Muda Abdul Putra) and his third wife, Sawas (formerly Darachat), who was a Thai citizen of Chinese descent from Bangkok.

 Tengku Zubaidah is the cousin of Raja Perempuan Tengku Anis, the mother of Sultan Muhammad V. Her father, Wairot is a half-brother of Raja Perempuan Tengku Anis's father, Tengku Abdul Hamid bin Tengku Muda Abdul Putra.